 When you’re thinking about how to build a sunroom, consider each of these areas in your DIY sunroom planning:

 - Wall Framing

 While you can DIY some of your sunroom, you may want to leave other aspects, such as window installation, to the pros.
 Keep in mind, the average cost to build an addition is $38,553, with most homeowners spending between $24,879 and $42,359.
 So, choosing what you can DIY and what you can leave to the pros can save you some money in the end, if done correctly.

 Open porches are unquestionably a blessing, especially in warm weather.
-They provide some extra living space in the open air that just cant be duplicated by decks or patios.
-They protect you from the sun and rain and if theres a better place to hang a hammock, its hard to imagine.
-But when the weather turns cold an open porch loses nearly all its appeal.
-It becomes dormant real estate that doesnt get much use until things warm up again.
-In some areas of the country this can take nearly six months, which is a long time for something that cost so much to be out of commission.
+They provide some extra living space in the open air that just can't be duplicated by decks or patios.
+They protect you from the sun and rain and if there's a better place to hang a hammock, it's hard to imagine.
+But when the weather turns cold, an open porch loses nearly all its appeal.
+It becomes dormant real estate that doesn't get much use until things warm up again.
+In some areas of the country, this can take nearly six months, which is a long time for something that costs so much to be out of commission.

-For die-hard porch enthusiasts, enclosing the space or a screened in porch may not be attractive.
+For die-hard porch enthusiasts, enclosing the space or a screened-in porch may not be attractive.
 But for the rest of us, the tradeoff can be compelling, especially if you have a large porch that would add substantially to the year-round square footage of your house.
-And, if you enclose the space with large windows, like we did, you can end up with a dramatic sun room that has a special appeal of its own.
+And, if you enclose the space with a large window like we did, you can end up with a dramatic

 Next, build a false post on both ends of the porch next to the house.
 To do this, just mark a plumb line on the siding from the soleplate to the porch headers.
 Cut a 2 x 6 to length and lag bolt it to the siding alongside the plumb line.
 The width of these false posts is based on the finished openings you need to accommodate your windows.
 Nail additional 2 x 6s to the first one until you achieve the correct opening.